joeldg/eleventy-base-blog/terms/index.md

 <p>Cotton fleece is middleweight and helps to keep you warm it's 100% Polyester or Cotton/Polyester Blend.

 In order to get fleece fuzzy a large roller with either sandpaper or wire brushes is rolled over the knitted yarn loops until the yarns and fibers become curly and soft.</p></div><br>

+<div class='col'><a href="/tags/" class='tags' size='16'><strong>Ringspun cotton</strong></a>
+<p>The processes for creating regular cotton and ring-spun cotton are totally different.
+Regular cotton is made from soft vegetable fibers that are twisted together to make yarn, which is then woven to make material.
+Most of the industry standard t-shirts, such as Gildan, Hanes, Fruit of the Loom, and other major mills, provide regular cotton t-shirts.
+Regular cotton is less expensive to make, which means "profits".

+Ring-spun cotton, on the other hand, is completely different.
+Ring-spun yarn is made by twisting and thinning the cotton strands to make a very fine, strong, soft rope of cotton fibers.
+Ring-spun cotton t-shirts are more durable and last longer than their regular counterparts, but will also be more expensive, too.</p></div><br>

 <div class='col'><a href="/tags/" class='tags' size='16'><strong>raglan</strong></a>
 <p>Style of shirt where the fabric continues in one piece up to the neck of a garment, without a shoulder seam.
 These are often referred to as baseball shirts where the sleeves from the neck down are a different color.</p></div><br>